stevesea/Adventuresmith/content_attribution.md

 <cite>Augmented Reality</cite> was designed and compiled by <strong>Paul D. Gallagher</strong>.
 <br/><a href="http://neuralarchive.blogspot.co.uk">Geist's blog</a>
 <p>© Geist Hack Games 2017</p>
-<p><a href="http://www.drivethrurpg.com/product/202175/Augmented-Reality-The-Holistic-City-Kit-For-Cyberpunk-Games">Augmented reality on DTPRG</a></p>
+<p><a href="http://www.drivethrurpg.com/product/202175/Augmented-Reality-The-Holistic-City-Kit-For-Cyberpunk-Games">Augmented Reality on DriveThruPRG</a></p>

 <blockquote>
 Style And Substance: Enhance your games of the dark future, with the easy to use Augmented Reality